Kluge1/2020-04-27-git-dan/README.md

-git log : look at the commit history git log --oneline : simple one line log view git diff : look at differences between current state and what git knows
+git log : look at the commit history git log --oneline : simple one line log view git diff : look at differences between current state and what git knows git remote: a place where git repo is stored git remote add origin <URL> : add a remote git push origin master : to push the master branch on local computer to
+	the remote repo